geonbAtBiodiv/ala-charts-plugin/README.md

 on top of biocache services but could be extended to include other services (e.g. logger services, ecodata services).

-## Versions

-* 1.3.x is built with grails 2.5.x and supports bootstrap 3
-* 1.4.x is built with grails 3.x and supports bootstrap 3

 ## Usage instructions